-ELECTION FORM Commission Member Name Commission Meetings Per Diem Election (Commission Meetings) ☐ YES, I would like to receive \$75 per diem for attendance at full Commission meetings. ☐ NO, I would not like to receive \$75 per diem for attendance at full Commission meetings.
-Travel Expense Reimbursement Election (Commission Meetings) ☐ YES, I would like to receive travel expense reimbursements1 for attendance at full Commission meetings. ☐ NO, I would not like to receive travel expense reimbursements1 for attendance at full Commission meetings.
-Qualifying Committee e Meetings: Per Diem Election (Qualifying Committee Meetings) ☐ YES, I would like to receive \$75 per diem for attendance at qualifying Committee meetings. ☐ NO, I would not like to receive \$75 per diem for attendance at qualifying Committee meetings.
-Travel Expense Reimbursement Election (Qualifying Committee Meetings) ☐ YES, I would like to receive travel expense reimbursements1 for attendance at qualifying Committee meetings. ☐ NO, I would not like to receive travel expense reimbursements1 for attendance at qualifying Committee meetings. lated at any time by simply oreplace the current form.
-Date this election is effective: Signed: Date:
+Commission/Board Member Printed Name: Regular Commission/Board Meetings Per Diem Election (Commission/Board Meetings) ☐ YES , I would like to receive \$75 per diem for attendance at full Commission/Board meetings. (automatically paid by agency) NO, I would not like to receive \$75 per diem for attendance at full Commission/Board meetings.
+Travel Expense Election (Commission/Board Meetings) YES, I would like to be reimbursed for travel expenses incurred at full Commission/Board meetings.
+(Commission/Board Member must submit documentation each time.)
+1 NO, I would not like to be reimbursed for travel expenses incurred at full Commission/ Board meetings.
+Qualifying Committee Meetings Per Diem Election (Qualifying Committee Meetings) ☐ YES , I would like to receive \$75 per diem for attendance at qualifying Committee meetings. (automatically paid by agency) NO, I would not like to receive \$75 per diem for attendance at qualifying Committee meetings.
+Travel Expense Election (Qualifying Committee Meetings) YES, I would like to be reimbursed for travel expenses incurred at qualifying Committee meetings.
+(Commission/Board Member must submit documentation each time.)
+1 NO, I would not like to receive \$75 per diem for attendance at qualifying Committee meetings.
+Elections may be updated at any time by simply executing a new form to replace the one on file.
+Signature: Date: Commissioner / Board Member

-1 All travel expenses are reimbursed only as allowed under statute and Comptroller rules.
+1 All travel expenses are reimbursed only as allowed under state and Comptroller rules.
+Travel reimbursement forms and supporting documentation (receipts) must be submitted before reimbursement can be made.